paydro/keylock/README.md

 What about CTRL + COMMAND?
 --------------------------
 You cannot have the combination of CTRL + COMMAND.
 Browsers trigger both CTRL and COMMAND when you press the CTRL key.
 Sad, I know.
-When you press COMMAND, it only triggers the COMMAND key, so you can combine this with SHIFT and ALT if you wish.
+But, when you press COMMAND, it only triggers the COMMAND key.
+Therefore, you can combine this with SHIFT and ALT if you wish.

+Bugs
+====

+Submit bug tickets to the [github repo][4].

 Contributing
 ============